ErpNetDocs/tech/modules/work-management/ai/how-to/fine-tune-models.md

 Fine-tuning in @@name means **adapting a base AI model** (from OpenAI) to your company’s specific rules, language, and way of working.

-Instead of using a general model that “knows a bit of everything”, you can train specialized assistants such as:
+Instead of using a general model that “knows a bit of everything”, you can train specialised assistants such as:

 - “AI Marketing Assistant”
 - “AI Sales Assistant”